 Silver Frost Lavender has masses of beautiful spikes of fragrant blue flowers rising above the foliage from early to late summer, which are most effective when planted in groupings.
 The flowers are excellent for cutting.
-It has attractive silver foliage.
-The fragrant needles are highly ornamental and turn coppery-bronze in fall.
-The fruit is not ornamentally significant.
+It has attractive silver evergreen foliage.
+The fragrant needles are highly ornamental and turn coppery-bronze in the fall, which persists throughout the winter.

 Silver Frost Lavender is a dense multi-stemmed evergreen shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which should be used to full effect.